RungeZhai/LGAlertSheet/README.md

 4. Support multiple instances of AlertView/ActionSheet showing one above another.

-Require iOS**7** or later.
+Requires iOS**7** or later.
 The popping up animation is a spring animation and it's only available on iOS7 and later.

 ## Usage